langerkirill/vdj-automatic-cuer/README.md

 ```

 **Note**: When processing a folder, the script automatically handles multiple files and processes up to 5 songs concurrently for faster analysis.

+### Supported File Formats

+The script handles all common audio formats including MP3, FLAC, WAV, and M4A.
+File sizes up to 200+ MB are supported, though extremely large files may take longer to upload and analyze.

 ## How It Works